andrewicham/Reduced_Row_Echelon_Matrix/README.md

 The only allowed operations to convert a matrix into reduced row echelon form are:

 1. Multiplying a row by a constant

 2. adding an entire row to another row

-3. exchanging rows position in the matrix
+3. exchanging row positions in the matrix

 No other operations are allowed.